 Most boys with MECP2 Duplication Syndrome have the following symptoms; low tone, mild dysmorphic features, developmental delay, absent or minimal speech, recurrent infections, progressive stiffness especially of the lower limbs, dyspraxia, autistic features and seizures.
 Girls can also have MECP2 Duplication Syndrome and present similarly to boys.

 The MECP2 Duplication Fund at Reverse Rett was started in 2012.
 The fund provides a way for UK Duplication families and friends to fundraise and donate to international MECP2 Duplication research projects.
-100% of funds of funds raised or donated to the MECP2 Duplication Fund at Reverse Rett are delivered to the MECP2 Duplication Fund at RSRT every quarter and allocated to the relevant research projects.
+100% of funds raised or donated to the MECP2 Duplication Fund at Reverse Rett are delivered to the MECP2 Duplication Fund at RSRT every quarter and allocated to the relevant research projects.

 If you would like to fundraise for the MECP2 Duplication Fund at Reverse Rett then please set up a Just Giving through the dedicated Duplication Fund Campaign here.